 Macadamia is native to the East Coast rainforests of North Eastern parts of Australia.
-Several parts of mineral rich, tropical and subtropical areas of Australia, Hawaiian Islands, Middle Americas, Brazil and South African regions are favorite regions where these sweet and crunchy nuts grow in abundance.
+Several regions of mineral rich, tropical and subtropical areas of Australia, Hawaiian Islands, Middle Americas, Brazil and South African parts grow these sweet and crunchy nuts in abundance.

 Macadamia tree reaches to about 15 meters in height.
-In general, it achieves maturity and begins to produce fruit at around the age of seventh year of plantation.
+In general, it achieves maturity and begins to produce fruit at around the seventh year of plantation.

 There are at least about seven species of macadamia grown in their wild natural habitat.
 However, only two of which are edible and cultivated in the horticulture farms around the world.
 Macadamia integrifolia produces smooth-shelled nuts, whereas Macadamia tetraphylla has nuts with a rough shell.

-During each summer, the tree bears elongated chains of attractive cream-white colored flower racemes, which subsequently develop into tough shelled, round to spherical shaped fruits with a conical tip.
+During each summer, the tree bears elongated chains of beautiful creamy-white flowers in racemes, which subsequently develop into tough shelled, round fruits with a conical tip.
 Depending upon the cultivar type its shell may possess smooth or rough outer surface.
-Each fruit features 0.5 to 1 inch in diameter consisting of husk enveloping around a single kernel.
-Inside, the edible kernel is white, has smooth buttery surface and sweet taste.
+Each fruit features 0.5 to 1 inch in diameter consisting of a husk enveloping around the single kernel.
+Inside, a white edible kernel features smooth buttery surface and sweet taste.

-Macadamia nuts have sweet taste and are rich source of energy.
-100 g of nuts provide about 718 calorie/100 g, which is one of the highest calorific values among nuts.
+Macadamia nuts are a rich source of energy.
+100 g of nuts provide about 718 calorie/100 g, which is one of the highest calorific values for the seeds and kernels.

-These nuts are packed with numerous health-benefiting nutrients, minerals, antioxidants and vitamins that are essential for optimum health and wellness.
+They packed with many health-benefiting nutrients, minerals, antioxidants and vitamins that are essential for optimum health and wellness.

-100 g of macadamia provides 8.6 g or 23% of daily-recommended levels of dietary fiber.
-Additionally, they are a very good source of phytosterols such as ß-sitosterol.
-However, the nuts carry no cholesterol.
+100 g of macadamia provides 8.6 g or 23% of daily recommended levels of dietary fiber.
+Additionally, they are an excellent source of phytosterols such as ß-sitosterol.
+Besides, they carry no cholesterol.

-Since macadamia is free from gluten, it is one of the popular ingredients in the preparation of gluten-free food formulas.
-Such formula preparations are a healthy alternative in patients with wheat gluten allergy and celiac disease.
+Since macadamia is free from gluten protein; it is one of the popular ingredients preferred in the gluten-free food formula preparations.
+Such formula preparations are a healthy alternative in patients with the wheat gluten allergy and celiac disease. .

 Macadamias are an excellent source of minerals such as calcium, iron, magnesium, manganese and zinc.
 100 g nuts provide 3.6 µg of selenium.
-Selenium is a cardio-protective micro-mineral and an important anti-oxidant cofactor for glutathione peroxidase enzyme.
+Selenium is a cardio-protective trace element and an essential antioxidant cofactor for the glutathione peroxidase enzyme.

 Furthermore, the nuts are also rich in many important B-complex vitamins that are vital for metabolic functions.
 100 g of nuts provide 15% of niacin, 21% of pyridoxine (vitamin B-6), 100% of thiamin, and 12% of riboflavin.

-They contain small amounts of vitamin-A, and vitamin E. Both these fat-soluble vitamins possess potent anti-oxidant activities, which serve to protect cell membranes and DNA damage from harmful oxygen-free radicals.
+They contain small amounts of vitamin-A, and vitamin-E. These fat-soluble vitamins are potent antioxidants and help protect cell membranes and DNA damage from harmful oxygen-free radicals.

-In concise, sweet, refreshing macadamias brimming with essential minerals, vitamins and heart-friendly mono-unsaturated fatty acids.
+In short, sweet, refreshing macadamias provide essential minerals, vitamins, and heart-friendly monounsaturated fatty acids.

 Macadamias can be available in the market year around.
 In the stores, different kinds of macadamia nuts are displayed such as shelled, unshelled, salted, roasted, sweetened, etc.

-Buy whole “un-shelled” or “with-shell” nuts instead of processed ones.
-They generally available in airtight sealed packs as well as in bulk bins.
-Look for the nuts that feature healthy, compact and uniform in size and feel heavy in hand.
-The nuts should be devoid of cracks (other than natural split), cuts, mold, and spots and free of rancid smell.
+Buy whole “unshelled” or “with-shell” nuts instead of processed ones.
+They are available in vacuum sealed packs as well as in bulk bins.
+Look for the kernels that feature healthy, compact and uniform in size and feel heavy in hand.
+They should be devoid of cracks (other than natural split), cuts, mold, and spots and free of rancidity.

-Raw whole macadamia nuts are generally cut open from processing units using large Sheller machines.
-For domestic purposes, small size nut-sheller machine or hand held pliers are used.
+Raw whole macadamia nuts are cut open from processing units using large Sheller machines.
+For domestic purposes, use small size nut sheller machine or hand held pliers.